remix-run/react-router/docs/guides/overview.md

    them with a React component to handle the route when its active.

-2. React Router will match the deepest route against the URL, and then then activate the entire tree of routes on that branch, nesting all the UI.
+2. React Router will match the deepest route against the URL, and then activate the entire tree of routes on that branch, nesting all the UI.

 3. You access the active route handler in the props of the parent route.